-This is a detailed tutorial on how to paint vinyl shutters using a paint sprayer.
-This is the easy way to paint house shutters.
-No need to brush the paint on all those louvers.
-We changed the color of our shutters from white to brown and it definitely added to the curb appeal of the house.
-White is kind of boring.
+This is a detailed tutorial on how to paint vinyl and wood house shutters the easy way—no need to brush the paint on all those louvers.

-Yeah, ya’ll usually see pictures of my paint projects and no pictures of me.
-That’s the way I like it.
-I’m featuring the Junktion Technical Specialist (aka hubby, aka The JTS) in this post.
-The shutters on our house are those vinyl ones and they are white, very white.
-Our house was built in 1967 or thereabouts and we have owned it since 1988.
-At some point we removed the wood shutters and replaced them with vinyl shutters.
+The shutters on our home are vinyl, and they are white, very white.
+Our house was built in 1967 and we have owned it since 1988.
+At some point, we removed the wood shutters and replaced them with vinyl shutters.

 1. Remove the vinyl shutters from the house.